 A sampling of writers in different genres (except children’s, because there are just too many to list):

-• Monica Wood.
-Fantastic novelist and short story writer.
+Monica Wood.
+Fantastic novelist, playwright, and short story writer.
 Her web site has good writing tips.

-Longfellow Books.
-Favorite Portland bookstore, employee owned.
+Longfellow Books and Print: A Bookstore.
+Favorite idependent Portland bookstores.
 Go here to buy my books locally.